ericmdev/docker-compose.debian-nginx/README.md

     $ docker-compose up -d

-Creates and starts the services in `docker-compose.yml`.
+Creates and starts the service in `docker-compose.yml`.

 After a few seconds, open `http://<machine_ip>:8080` to see the default page `"Hello, Docker!"`.